react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

   | [boolean, {windowSize?: number}];

 /**
  * Determines what areas of the list to keep realized.
-Enabling realization may
+Realizing extra windows
- * be required for correct behavior when focus is out of viewport, but may also
+ * may be required for correct behavior when focus is out of viewport, but may
- * increase memory usage.
+ * also increase memory usage.
  */
 export type RealizationWindowConfig = {
   /**